Following the footsteps of many successful superhero-themed fighting games of the past,

 punishes you for back-dashing by making it so slow.
 On the other hand, certain characters have

-basically have a teleport as a forward dash.
-Animation-wise, it also looks awkward.
-Characters seem to "skate around"
+basically have a teleport as a forward dash.)
+Animation-wise, it also looks

-health boost.
-Wagering isn't fighting either... and I don't even "wager" this much
+health boost".
+Wagering isn't fighting... and I don't even "wager" this much

 when I spend a week in Vegas.
 Players can also "spend"